piyushtada/react/README.md

 # Complete React Developer

 We install React developer tools from chrome store
-> JSX : html like code that we use in side js
+> JSX : html like code that we use in side js, it's an extention of js code
  Declaraive: it means we define the data and the state and react make the changes to the website to show our changes

 ```bash